Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 author: mando222
-id: Tempo
+id: tempo
-summary: This is a guide on getting started with Tempo on Snowflake
+summary: This is a guide on getting started with tempo on Snowflake
 categories: Getting-Started
 environments: web
 status: Published